 - A stethoscope

 - A pen-light

 - Bandage Scissors

 - A pen

 - A watch with a second hand

-- A Nursing Bag with equipment available from the Nursing Clinical Techniques lab.

-- A photo ID (BCIT One Card) name badge
+- A BCIT Nursing Bag with provided equipment (to be distributed) A photo ID (BCIT OneCard) name badge

-- Appropriate washable street clothes are required.
-Tops must cover the midriff and be loose fitting.
-Bottoms must cover the upper thighs and abdomen and be loose fitting.
+- Clean, pressed, washable street clothes are required.
+A professional appearance is the objective: tops must cover the midriff and be loose fitting; bottoms must cover the upper thighs and abdomen and be loose fitting.
 No denim clothing is allowed.
 Students will be sent home if dress is not appropriately professional.

-- Closed-toe and closed heel walking shoes similar to hospital duty shoes.
-WCB will not cover injury

-resulting from inappropriate footwear.
+- Closed-toe and closed-heel walking shoes similar to hospital duty shoes.
+WCB will not cover injury resulting from inappropriate footwear.